dgr099/UAM/README.md

-If you liked the repository, it could be helpful to mark the repository with the star and if you could, please **follow me** it would be appreciated.
+If you liked the repository, it could be helpful to mark the repository with the star and if you could, please **follow me** it would be appreciated @dgr_099 @dgr099.
 Also I recommended you to visit the association of La Code where you will find more content of interest (@code_eps).
 # UAM
 Exercises, theory and more about computer engineering subjects at the UAM.